 Michelle Kalil

-Judge Michelle Kalil was elected to the Duval County Bench in November of 2012.
+Judge Michelle Kalil was elected to the Duval County Court bench in November 2012.
 She is a lifelong resident of Jacksonville, having graduated from Wolfson High School.
 She received her bachelor's and juris doctorate degrees from the University of Florida.
-Judge Kalil began her legal career serving as an assistant public defender for Florida's Fourth Judicial Circuit Court.
+Judge Kalil began her legal career serving as an Assistant Public Defender for Florida's Fourth Judicial Circuit.
 While at the Public Defender's Office, she represented clients in every aspect of criminal law and eventually served as a division chief.
 During her years as a division chief, Judge Kalil supervised and mentored other attorneys.
-During her legal career, Judge Kalil has effectively and successfully defended numerous individuals and participated in more than 50 jury trials.
+As an Assistant Public Defender, Judge Kalil effectively and successfully defended numerous individuals and participated in more than 50 jury trials.
 Judge Kalil has been active as a leader in the Jacksonville community.
-She used to volunteer with the Duval County Teen Court Program as well as with Jacksonville Area Legal Aid.
-She remains very involved with many activities at her son’s school.
+She volunteered with the Duval County Teen Court Program as well as with Jacksonville Area Legal Aid.
+Judge Kalil is active with the Rotary Club of South Jacksonville as well as local tennis leagues.

 London M. Kite

 London Kite is a Circuit Judge serving in the Felony Criminal Division in Duval County.
-In the Felony Division, Judge Kite presides over all types of felony cases, including capital cases.
+In the Felony Division, Judge Kite presides over the Gun Violence Offender Court (G-VOC).
 Judge Kite previously served in the Juvenile Division, hearing both delinquency and dependency matters.
-Additionally, Judge Kite still enjoys presiding over adoptions.

 Before being elevated to Circuit Court in 2021, Judge Kite began her judicial career in County Court.
 Governor Ron DeSantis appointed London Kite in July of 2020.
 As a County Court Judge, she presided over misdemeanors and civil cases.

 Judge Kite has extensive trial experience.
-As a Circuit Judge, she has tried over 50 jury trials and manages hundreds of criminal cases.
+She has tried over 50 jury trials as a Circuit Judge and manages hundreds of criminal cases.
 As an attorney, Judge Kite tried 141 felony jury trials in her 17-year career at the Fourth Judicial Circuit State Attorney’s Office.
-She handled complex criminal litigation, including multi-codefendant, gang-related and capital homicides.
+She handled complex criminal litigation, including multi-codefendant, gang-related, and capital homicides.

 Judge Kite is active in the local and Statewide legal community.
-Locally, Judge Kite is a long serving member of the Chester Bedell American Inn of Courts, where she has been selected as the Group Chair multiple times.
+Locally, Judge Kite is a long-serving member of the Chester Bedell American Inn of Courts, where she has been selected as the Group Chair multiple times.
 Judge Kite is a member of the Jacksonville Bar Association and the Jacksonville Women Lawyers Association.
-In both organizations, Judge Kite has served as a panelist and speaker on various topics.
+Judge Kite has served as a panelist and speaker on various topics in both organizations.

 This love of mentorship and education has continued into Judge Kite’s judicial career since she was a middle school special education teacher in Tampa, Florida.
 Judge Kite graduated from the University of South Florida, magna cum laude, with a bachelor’s degree in education.
 In 2002, Judge Kite graduated from the University of Florida Levin College of Law with a Juris Doctorate.
 In 2023, Judge Kite was selected to serve on the University of Florida Law School Alumni Board.

 Judge Kite has been an active member of The Florida Bar and served on multiple committees.
-Currently, Judge Kite is on the Executive Board of the Criminal Law Section and is the Chair of the Capital Cases Committee.
+Currently, Judge Kite is on the Executive Board of the Criminal Law Section and Chair of the Capital Cases Committee.
+Additionally, Judge Kite is a Code and Rules of Evidence Committee member.

 On a personal note, Judge Kite married a Jacksonville native and graduate of Raines High School.
 She is a proud wife and loving mother.
 Judge Kite enjoys traveling with her family, boating, and fishing.
 Judge Kite has lived in Jacksonville for over 20 years and has dedicated her entire professional career to serving the community.